Do you know how to RSVP when someone sends you an invitation? Many hosts these days would agree that many people seem not to.

 "Thank you for inviting me.
 Regretfully, I won't be able to attend."

 The one thing you should always do is thank the host for inviting you.
 You might even express your desire to attend a future event, if you want.

 Invitations are an important focus in our system of socialization.
 And just as important is the process of accepting and responding to those invitations.

-Whenever you are invited anywhere (whether an RSVP is asked for or not), it is definitely important to let the let the person inviting you know whether you can attend.
+Whenever you are invited anywhere (whether an RSVP is asked for or not), it is definitely important to let the person inviting you know whether you can attend.
 Reply as soon as possible.
-You'l be so happy you did!
+You'll be so happy you did!